Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Introduction

-The wavefunction of the nucleon-nucleon (N-N) system with the newly formed diquark is no longer a state of two color singlets but a mixed state which may contain from one to three diquarks.
+The wavefunction of the nucleon-nucleon (NN) system with the newly formed diquark is no longer a state of two distinct color singlets but a mixed state containing a minimum of one and up to three diquarks.
 Color-charged scalar diquarks may take on the role of Cooper pairs in $\rm U(1)_{\rm EM}$, potentially breaking $\rm SU(3)_C$ symmetry by their formation in a two nucleon system \cite{Rapp:1997zu}.
 The maximal scalar diquark formation is the tri-diquark state $[ud][ud][ud]$, a 6-quark object that is suppressed from combining into a $J\!=\!0$ color singlet due to spin-statistics constraints on the di-nucleon system.
 This is relevant for the deuteron wavefunction, allowing for spin-1 vector diquark induced structure function distortions as discussed in Sec.\ref{sec:hh}.
 The deuteron is an anomalous case in the diquark formation model due to the color confinement constraint on the $n-p$ system; there is no external nuclear medium for QCD diquarks in $\rm ^2H$ to move through.
-The idea of diquarks as Cooper pairs dates back to the earliest days of color superconductivity \cite{Ivanenko:1969bs}, not long after the formulation of $\rm SU(3)_C$ \cite{GellMann:1964nj}, and has been well-studied since then \cite{Bailin:1981mt,Bailin:1983bm,Alford:2007xm} including as a delocalized quark-gluon solution to the EMC effect \cite{1984ZPhyC..21..277N}.

-A 12-quark color-singlet solution to the EMC effect has recently been published, a 6-diquark state dubbed the ``hexadiquark,'' proposed to modify structure functions for the $^4\rm He$ nucleus and all $A\geq4$ nuclei \cite{West:2020rlk}.
-The diquark formation model presented in this work acts twice within the hexadiquark and in addition, occurs in every N-N pair, includes the isospin triplet diquarks and must be present in $\rm A\!=\!3$ nuclei.
+A 12-quark color-singlet solution to the EMC effect has been published, a 6-diquark state dubbed the ``hexadiquark,'' that modifies structure functions for the $^4\rm He$ nucleus and all $A\geq4$ nuclei \cite{West:2020rlk}.
+The diquark formation model presented in this work acts twice within the hexadiquark and, in addition, can occur in every NN pair, includes the higher mass isospin triplet diquarks and is offered as the basis of SRC in nuclei.
+As such, diquark formation must occur in all $\rm A\!=\!3$ nuclei with SRC present.
 The MARATHON experiment at Jefferson Lab \cite{Abrams:2021xum,Cocuzza:2021rfn,Segarra:2021exb} is expected to publish EMC effect results in the near future.
-The E12-11-112 experiment at Jefferson Lab with $\rm A\!=\!3$ nuclear targets is expected to have isospin dependent SRC results in the near future.
-Predictions for $\rm ^3He$ and $\rm ^3H$ data from the diquark formation model are given in Sec.\ref{sec:e12}.
+The E12-11-112 experiment at Jefferson Lab with $\rm A\!=\!3$ nuclear targets has published their isospin dependent SRC results \cite{Li:2022fhh}.
+Predictions for $\rm ^3He$ and $\rm ^3H$ data from the diquark formation model are given in this work.